 The The William W. Lang Award for the Distinguished Noise Control Engineer recognizes individuals who have rendered conspicuous and consistently outstanding service to the Institute and to the field of noise control engineering over a sustained period.
 This honor corresponds to the title "Distinguished Professor" in academia and to the Honorary Fellowship Award of professional societies such as the Acoustical Society of America.

 The William W. Lang Award for the Distinguished Noise Control Engineer is offered biennially on even-numbered years.
-It will next be awarded in 2018.
+It will be awarded at INTER-NOISE 2018, and next awarded in 2020.

 For his years as an outstanding researcher in the area of gear noise, an exemplary educator in the noise control industry, and for extensive contributions to INCE-USA and I-INCE that have enhanced professional discussions and connections within the industry.